 So what is it?

-It’s the answer to the prayers of many younger, poorer Harley-Davidson enthusiasts.
+It’s the answer to the prayers of many younger, Harley-Davidson enthusiasts of more modest means.
 The Milwaukee company calls it an “urban cruiser” which should “shred” through traffic in the concrete jungle with the greatest of ease.

 The Street 750 is a real looker.
 As it’s part of Harley-Davidson’s “black range”, the chrome and tassels were left at home and, like the Stones, Harley painted it black.
 All of it.
 Only the dual shocks and the top crown of the fork sport a little silver.